 Common Breeds of Australian Shepherd Dogs

 Australian Shepherd Dogs make excellent family pets.
-They’re very intelligent and are often referred to as “naturals” because they’re so eager to learn new commands.
-These dogs are very patient with children, making them a good choice for families that have children and other pets in the home.
+They are incredibly smart and frequently referred to as “naturals” due to their eagerness to pick up new orders.
+These dogs are very patient with children, a good choice for families having children and other pets in the home.

 In general, newborns and children get along nicely with Australian Shepherds.
 On either side, they are infamous for attempting to corral younger children.